What Is Vegan Fashion?

 However, confusion and lack of awareness around the term "vegan fashion" was rife until just a few years ago, when veganism boomed into the mainstream, spawning everything from vegan burgers to vegan sofas.
 As we know, fashion is a huge part of how we live our lives.
 We all get dressed and whether you consider yourself a style lover or not, chances are you care about what you put on in the morning.
 So, it's no wonder that veganism, which is not a diet but an all-compassing lifestyle, would touch this aspect of life too.

-Simply put, the term “vegan fashion” refers to clothing made without using any fabrics, materials, or ingredients which came from an animal in any way.
+The meaning of the term “vegan fashion” refers to clothing made without using any fabrics, materials, or ingredients which came from an animal in any way.
 This includes obvious offenders such as all kinds of fur and leather, as well as different iterations of leather such as exotic skins made from crocodiles, alligators, lizards, ostriches, or snakes.
 It also extends to wool and all similar textiles in the wool realm, like mohair, cashmere, angora, alpaca, and any knitwear made from the hair or fleece of an animal.
 Vegans also refrain from wearing feathers, whether it be decorative feathers used on dresses and eveningwear or down feathers used to fill puffer jackets.

 A little-known material that vegans avoid is silk.
 Silk is made by boiling silkworm cocoons in order to extract the silk yarn – a process in which silk worms are boiled alive by the thousands.
 As veganism aims to respect, recognise and protect all animals, this consideration doesn't exclude worms.
 So silk is a no-no in the vegan wardrobe.